diegopedrazas96/angularstartexample/commit.md

-clarify example description on 5/30/2017
+fix typos and incorrect example on 5/21/2017